Processing Code Remix: The Joy of Modifying Existing Sketches

 Conclusion

-My modified work leaned more towards a simulation than an art piece.
+My version ended up feeling more like a simulation than a traditional art piece.

 It looks as if the particles by color move and gather autonomously, but in reality it is better to say that the color is changed by the group of particles that gather.